BenchPrep Team May 22nd, 2019

 To Build, or to Buy Enterprise Software: That is the Question

 As organizations undergo rapid digital transformation, software solutions are largely being considered to help create efficiencies.
-In fact, The Gartner Worldwide IT Spending Forecast predicts that companies will have spent an estimated $381 billion on enterprise software this past year, up nearly 9% from 2017.
+In fact, The Gartner Worldwide IT Spending Forecast predicts that companies will have spend an estimated $503 billion on enterprise software in 2020, up 10.5% from 2019.
 When exploring the ways enterprise software can help an organization achieve its objectives, the question of whether to build it or buy it is one of the first and most challenging for many.

 Identify the problem that needs to be solved